Video Game History Websites and People

 • Unseen64 has lots of information on cancelled games.

-• Videogame Morgue File is a wiki that collects resources related to video games, such as ads, reviews, interviews, and writings.
+• Videogame Morgue File is a wiki that collects resources related to video games, such as ads, reviews, interviews, and writings run by Chris Chapman.

 • Video Game Canon analyzes “best video games of all time” lists to find what are considered the best games of all time.